 At SPGPrints, we’ve developed the BestImage software for digital textile printing machines which helps our customers to reach a match between their digital and conventional printing machines.
 The BestImage software enables you to simulate the rasters used in conventional engraving in your digital textile printing image file.
 With this software, you can select which kinds of screens you use for your conventional machines.
 The software will then calculate exactly how it should map the raster over your digital print.
 When printing, the software will make sure that your digital textile printing machine prints your design including the raster you’ve selected.
-Obviously, those rasters that are visible in a conventional print will also be visible in the digital print, which customers might experience as ‘lower quality’ but the match between a rotary printed meter and a digital printed meter is guaranteed.
+Obviously, the rasters that are visible in a conventional print will also be visible in the digital print, which customers might experience as ‘lower quality’.
+However, this guarantees the match between a rotary printed meter and a digital printed meter.

 Despite being able to create this perfect image quality match, there will always be small differences between the output of conventional and digital textile printers.
 Conventional printing can print things that digital cannot do; for instance printing a white on black fabric, or working with extreme dark navy blue colors or burn outs.
 But still, by taking these small differences into account, the BestImage software helps you to create a great match between conventional and digital printing and use both machines interchangeably in your production line.